How the notion of danger become politically constituted regarding mental health and race

 Document 1

 Mentally illness can be suffered by anybody irrespective of their race.
 The problem with this is that racism makes it very difficult to help those who are mentally ill because they are looked at in a different way.
 It has also become politically constituted because those who are able of making the situation better are also key players in racism.
 Mentally ill people cannot reason or think very well.
 When in this condition, it has been realized that stigma comes in (Rohde, Paul, Lewinsohn, and Seeley, 2015).
 The notion is a belief or perception.
 A perception is an idea in the minds of people that tend to stick unless proven otherwise.
 It is actually an assumption.
 Mentally ill people can be dangerous in several ways.
+It does not have to be that they are capable of physically harming a person but rather, even the information they give may not be accurate.

 Sign up to view the full document!